pgraham/fig-standards/proposed/cache.md

     public function get();

     /**
-     * Stores a value into the cache.
+     * Sets the value represented by this cache item.
      *
      * The $value argument may be any item that can be serialized by PHP,
      * although the method of serialization is left up to the Implementing